evoila/osb-checker-kotlin/README.md

 ### Configuration

-To run the application put a file with the name .yml file into the same location as the osb-checker-kotlin-1.0.jar file with the following schema
+To run the application put a file with the name application.yml into the same location as the osb-checker-kotlin-1.0.jar file.
+For more information on how to configurate a spring boot application see [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+ The .yml file needs the following schema.

 ```yaml

 ##Define the service broker connection here